 1 whole suckling pig, about 20 pounds (see notes)

 One 6-inch piece fresh ginger, cut into 1/2-inch slivers

-Preheat oven to 300°F. Season pig inside and out with plenty of salt and pepper.
+Preheat oven to 300°F (150°C).
+Have a large work table ready and lined with plastic to make cleanup easier.
+Season pig inside and out with plenty of salt and pepper.
 Fill cavity with garlic and ginger.
-If pig fits on a single rimmed baking sheet or roasting pan, place him on the baking sheet back-up and transfer to the oven.
+If pig fits on a single rimmed baking sheet or roasting pan, place it on the baking sheet back-up and transfer to the oven.
 If pig is too large, remove a rack from the oven and place on your range.
-Overlap two rimmed backin sheets so that they fit on the oven rack and line the whole thing with foil.
+Overlap 2 rimmed baking sheets so that they fit on the oven rack and line the whole thing with foil.
 Transfer the pig to the overlapped baking sheets then lift the whole oven rack and return to the oven so that the pig is in the center.

-Roast until an instant-read thermometer inserted into the deepest part of the shoulder blade registers at least 160°F, about 4 hours.
+Roast until an instant-read thermometer inserted into the deepest part of the shoulder blade registers at least 160°F (71°C), about 4 hours.
 If ears or tail begin to burn, cover with foil and continue roasting.

 |Nutrition Facts (per serving)|